scc-digitalhub/sco.geoserver/aac.provider/readme.md

 Procedure on Geoserver (retrieval/creation of workspace and its associated policy):
-- Copy the file `namespace.properties` under `/geoserver/src/main/src/main/resources/`, or create a new one and write there the URI you want to use for your namespace (e.g. `URI=http://www.openplans.org/`)

 - When the user logs in to Geoserver via AAC and has role `<prefix><workspace_name>`, the authentication filter:
   - checks if the workspace and the associated namespace exist in the catalog, otherwise they are created
   - checks that the role `OWNER_<workspace_name>` exists within the active role service, otherwise it is created